hackerb9/Tandy-Terminfo/README.md

 or you can put them in a file and use `source filename` to read the commands into your current shell.

-### td200 .bash_profile
+### td200 or .bash_profile

-Here is a shell script you can either put in your .bash_profile or source from the command line which configures the teminal and sets up workarounds for some programs.
+Here is a shell script, [td200](td200), which configures the teminal and sets up workarounds for some programs.
+You can either copy it verbatim into your
+.bash_profile or source it from the command line.

     # Set terminal type to Tandy 200
     export TERM=td200